What every business owner needs to do this year

 In broad terms, most active trading companies where the shares have been/will be held for 2 years should qualify.
 There are exceptions, so advice is required to confirm the tax treatment.
 It is also possible for companies that do a mixture of trading and investment activities to still benefit from this relief, if most of the activities are trading.

-Above the £1million allowance, 50% relief from inheritance tax will apply, resulting in a 20% charge on death on qualifying assets.
+Above the £2.5 million allowance, 50% relief from inheritance tax will apply, resulting in a 20% charge on death on qualifying assets.
 However, once a business enters a binding contract for sale, it no longer qualifies for BPR, which is why this relief needs to be considered ahead of any exit planning.

 At Michelmores, we are well-equipped to advise you in relation to the impact of the reforms on your business and can offer practical solutions and implementation to mitigate any increased inheritance tax liability.
 Our expert teams can provide a one stop solution offering comprehensive support to enable your business to navigate the evolving tax landscape.